richmahn/en_tn/luk/07/intro.md

 #### Structure and formatting ####

-Some translations set quotations from the Old Testament further to the right on the page than the rest of the text.
+Some translations set quotations from the Old Testament farher to the right on the page than the rest of the text.
 The ULB does this with the quoted material in 7:27.

 There are times in the narrative of this chapter where there is an abrupt change in topic.
 The translator should not feel the need to smooth these rough transitions.